3.1: Introduction

 Figure 1.
 Three drawings by Santiago Ramón y Cajal, taken from “Comparative study of the sensory areas of the human cortex”, pages 314, 361, and 363.
 Left: Nissl-stained visual cortex of a human adult.
 Middle: Nissl-stained motor cortex of a human adult.
 Right: Golgi-stained cortex of a 1 1/2 month old infant.

-This chapter first introduces some basic terminology and the anatomy of neurons in the section called “The Structure of the Neuron.”
+This chapter first introduces some basic terminology and the anatomy of neurons in the section “The Structure of the Neuron.”
 The remainder of the chapter focuses on the electrochemical signals through which neurons communicate.
 While the electrochemical process might sound intimidating, it is broken down into manageable sections.
 The first subsection, “Resting Membrane Potential,” describes what occurs in a neuron at rest, when it is theoretically not receiving or sending signals.
-Building upon this, we examine the electrical conductance that occurs within a single neuron when it receives signals.
+Building upon this, we examine the electrical conductance within a single neuron when it receives signals.
 Finally, the chapter concludes with a description of the electrical conductance, which results in communication between neurons through a release of chemicals.
 At the end of the chapter, you should have a broad understanding of how neurons send and receive information by electrical and chemical signals.

 A note of encouragement: This chapter introduces a vast amount of terminology that at times may feel overwhelming.
 Do not get discouraged or bogged down in the details.
 Utilize the book’s glossary, which contains all terms in bold typing.
 On your first read of this chapter, try focusing on the broader concepts and functional aspects of the terms instead of trying to commit all the terminology to memory.
-I suggest reading this chapter at least twice, once prior to and once after the course lecture on this material.
+I suggest reading this chapter at least twice, once before and once after the course lecture on this material.
 Repetition is the best way to gain clarity and commit to memory the challenging concepts and detailed vocabulary presented here.

 Media Attributions